christian-konrad/chronicle-db-on-raft-thesis/src/03a_background_replication.md

 Example use cases for replication in distributed systems (additionally to those mentioned in the [Introduction](#sec:introduction)) include large-scale software-as-a-service applications with data replicated across data centers in geographically distinct locations [@mkandla2021evaluation], applications for mobile clients that keep replicas near the user's location to support fast and efficient access [@silva2022geo], key-value stores that act as bookkeepers for shared cluster metadata [@etcd2022], highly available domain name systems (DNS) [@bi2020craft], blockchains and all their various use cases (see [Blockchain Consensus Protocols](#sec:blockchain-consensus)), or social networks where user content is to be distributed cost-effectively to millions of other users [@khalajzadeh2017cost], to name a few.

-The following subsections describe replication use cases and the challenges in these particular cases, before outlining relevant replication protocols.
+The following subsections describe the fundamental concepts of _dependable_ distributed systems, as well as use cases for replication and the challenges in these particular cases, before outlining relevant replication protocols.

 ### Horizontal Scalability